asterycs/fem3d/README.md

 ![](screenshot.png)

 To build the project you need Magnum installed on your system.
 Magnum is split into a number of separate modules.
-Pre-built packages can be found for Arch but I've found building from source to be a more flexible approach here.
 Magnum also supports WebGL as the rendering backend and WASM via Emscripten.
 TODO:
 Instructions for building the WASM version